jd2rogers2/aws-learning-crud-mvp/docs/aws-certified-dev-notes.md

 - concurrency
     - account wide 1000 running instances
     - can set "reserved concurrency" per function
+        - will always have these instances available, no other function can take them
     - can use "provisioned concurrency" to keep X instances warm to reduce initialization after downtime
+        - already initialized exec envs
 - logging
     - auto sends to CloudWatch logs
     - can config to send to X-Ray